 What is a Business Continuity Management Plan?

-A business continuity management plan is a documented strategy that outlines how your business will continue operating during and after a disruption.
+A business continuity management plan is a documented strategy outlining how your business will continue operating during and after a disruption.
 It includes the steps, systems, and people involved in maintaining essential functions during events like cyber incidents, network outages, or environmental disasters.

-It’s different from a crisis management plan, which focuses on the immediate response to an incident (like communications or PR), and from a disaster recovery plan, which deals specifically with restoring IT systems and data.
+It’s different from a crisis management plan, which focuses on the immediate response to an incident, and from a disaster recovery plan, which deals specifically with restoring IT systems and data.

 Think of business continuity as the broader strategy that ties these elements together to keep your business running.
 These generally align with the ISO 22301 framework, the international standard for business continuity management.